 National Student Media Contests — Nancy Smith

 More details on the contests are provided in the spring semiannual report.
 At the Washington, D.C., convention, the new contest registration/entry system had a successful run.
 There were about 2,100 participants, which was 29% of the overall convention attendance (not just students).
 There were a lot of judges, including many new ones.
-Problematic areas with the new system were addressed after the convention.
+Problematic areas with the new system were addressed after the D.C. convention in December.

 Recently, all contest critique sheets were revised to tie in to JEA’s curriculum standards.
 The committee eliminated the numbering system, choosing instead to use Exceeds Expectations, Meets Expectations or Does Not Meet Expectations.
 This should eliminate some of the confusion when the critiques are read by the students or teachers.
 The new critique sheets would have been used in Nashville but will be used at the next on-site convention.